Abbyog27/Project-1/README.md

 - [X] ninja will get 50 points for every sushi they hit and add it to score
 - [X] When the ninja collides with the ninja stars it's GAME OVER.

+# HOW TO INSTALL
+1. `Fork` and `Clone` this respository to your local machine
+2. Open `index.html` in your browser to play or
+3. Open the directory in your text editor of choice to view or edit the code

 # HOW TO PLAY
  Sushi Ninja begins when by clicking the start game button.
 Move ninja by moving the mouse throughout the canvas.
 Player acquires 50 points for every sushi piece that is hit.
 Beware of the ninja stars coming accross the canvas though!
 Get as many points collecting sushi while avoiding the ninja stars.
 Once the player is hit by a ninja star it is game over.